Newfoundland and Labrador Facts and Figures

 The present Lieutenant Governor is the Hon.
 Frank F. Fagan, who was appointed as the Queen's representative in Newfoundland and Labrador on March 19, 2013.
 The Lieutenant Governor has a web site at http://www.mun.ca/govhouse.

 The Hon.
-Paul Davis is the current premier of Newfoundland and Labrador and leader of the Progressive Conservative Party.
-He is the twelfth post-confederation premier of the province.
+Dwight Ball is the current premier of Newfoundland and Labrador, and leader of the Liberal Party.
+He is the 13th post-confederation premier of the province.